GeekyRahul/test/_posts/2020-04-02-netlify-vs-github-pages-speedtest.md

 <h5>Netlify speed test result</h5>
 <img src='{{site.baseurl}}/assets/images/pingdom-netlify.jpg'>
-As you can see a 2 MB webpage loaded in 475ms which is very first.We ran multiple tests and took the most concordant result.
+As you can see a 2 MB webpage loaded in 475ms which is very fast.We ran multiple tests and took the most concordant result.

 <h5>Github Pages Speed Test</h5>
 <img src='{{site.baseurl}}/assets/images/pingdom-github.jpg'>